 USA Gymnastics Hall of Famer, Fred Turoff has been at the helm of the program for over 40 years, and produced 18 conference title teams.
 After the team was cut from the athletic department in 2014, Fred acted admirably by continuing to coach the team, purely as a volunteer and created an endowment to help fund the men.
 This caring action is something very few in the history of the NCAA have undergone.
 Fred was a Temple gymnast from 1966-1969, where he became a conference champion on the high bar and all-around.
 He competed in multiple prestigious events such as the Maccabiah Games and World Championships.
 Fred is highly committed to growing gymnastics in Philadelphia and is still happily involved with the men's team.

-Finance major, Jackson Heitland gained a wealth of knowledge in Germany this past summer and is ready to help lead the team as our president.
-Jackson is originally from Missouri but trained in Virginia at Above the Bar Gymnastics Academy under Viorel Popescu.
+Finance major, Jackson Heitland is in his final season with the owls; he is specializing on the pommel horse.
+Jackson is originally from St. Louis but trained in Virginia at Above the Bar Gymnastics Academy under Viorel Popescu.

-Junior Evan salters returns as our co-captain.
+Senior Evan Salters returns as our vice-president.
 He proudly represented Temple in the rings finals in the USAG collegiate nationals in 2018.
 He is studying risk management and insurance.
-Evan trained at Capital Gymnastics under Andrei and Vladimir Shamenko
+Evan trained at Capital Gymnastics under Andrei and Vladimir Shamenko.

-Sophomore Taden Thurber is based from Nashua, NH where he trained at Brestyan's Gymnastics under coach Debbie Naka.
+Junior Taden Thurber is based from Nashua, NH where he trained at Brestyan's Gymnastics under coach Debbie Naka.
 Taden is known for his explosive floor skills and his quality films.
-He is studying film and media arts and this is his first season with the owls.
+He is studying film and media arts and this is his second season with the owls.

 Dr. Taylor Brana